ddewaele/com.ecs.samples.spring.simple.rest/README.md

 - Add past locations
 - Remove a location (TODO).

+### OAuth2 Bearer Tokens

-Notice that in order to execute these calls you need to provide a valid access token.
+In order to execute these REST calls you need to provide a valid access token.
 (More on that later).

 The access token is a `String` that can be passed in the `Authorization` header of the request as a `bearer token`.
 Performing such a request using `curl` looks like this: